jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 # eclipse-cheatsheets-to-dita-to-pdf

-I worked on https://github.com/debrief/debrief and this project is based on parts of the document publishing that I did in that project.
+I worked on https://github.com/debrief/debrief and this project is based on some parts of the document publishing that I did in that project.
 See the glossary of links at the bottom of this README which describe the technologies being used.

 Note: Now supporting multiple output formats - PDF, HTMLHelp, TocJS, XHTML.